PicsArt/cppbind/docs/03_get_started/01_functions.rst

 In this example we have two members returning the same singleton instance by reference and by pointer.
 The default return value policy for member functions is **automatic** which falls back to **take_ownership** for pointers.
-This means ownership is given to the wrapper language which is responsible for deallocating the returned object.
+This means ownership is given to the binding language which is responsible for deallocating the returned object.
 In case of references it falls back to **copy** policy which creates a copy of returned object and the owner of it is the target language.
 Notice that the generated code for the first one in case if the default policy is used won't compile as the copy constructor is deleted.
 In this example the default policies for both cases are not what we want.
-For both cases we have specified **reference** policy to not pass the ownership to the wrapper language or to not create a new copy.
+For both cases we have specified **reference** policy to not pass the ownership to the binding language or to not create a new copy.

 Now let's take a look to another example: